 I was really jazzed on finding out what this actually was, so I did some research and footwork and came up with the Morgellon’s possibility.

 At first I forwarded these types of cases to the Center for Disease Control, mycologists, parasitologists, entomologists and to their local health departments but they shared with me that no one was willing to help them.
+As of 2017 the CDC has indeed confirmed Morgellon’s as a disease.

 How hard could this be to get people excited about the possibility of discovering a new disease and learning more about it I thought—so I spent a day following leads: